-For the year ending 06/2022, California Advocates For Nursing Home Reform generated $1.6m in total revenue.
-The organization has seen a slow decline revenue.
-Over the past 7 years, revenues have fallen by an average of (1.4%) each year.
-All expenses for the organization totaled $1.7m during the year ending 06/2022.
+For the year ending 06/2023, California Advocates For Nursing Home Reform generated $2.4m in total revenue.
+This represents relatively stable growth, over the past 8 years the organization has increased revenue by an average of 4.4% each year.
+All expenses for the organization totaled $1.8m during the year ending 06/2023.
+While expenses have increased by 0.5% per year over the past 8 years.
+They've been increasing with an increasing level of total revenue.
 You can explore the organizations financials more deeply in the financial statements section below.

 Form